Tyneside Electrics: North Eastern Railway

 The North Eastern Railway began using electric multiple units between New Bridge Street and Benton on 29 March 1904 and from 25 July 1904 over the entire route from Newcastle Central via Percy Main to Tynemouth, returning to New Bridge Street via Jesmond.
 The railway was electrified with a third rail at 600 V DC.
 One hundred electric multiple unit cars, built in NER's York workshop, were equipped by British Thompson-Houston (BTH) with BTH and Westinghouse equipment.
 Two motor parcels vans were used with passenger coaches on workman's trains.
 In 1909-15 an additional 11 motor cars and 11 trailers were built.

 On Sunday 11 August 1918 there was a serious fire at the original car shed at Walkergate, which completely destroyed 34 cars and damaged many more.
 An order for 35 replacement cars was placed and these were built between 1920 and 1922.
 These were to a different design, with elliptical roofline and more powerful motors.
 As of July 2012 a powered parcels van built in 1904 is in the National Railway Museum collection and on loan to the Stephenson Railway Museum.

 This fire affected rolling stock policy for the rest of the life of the system through to 1967.
-When the original cars were life-expired in the 1930s, the replacement cars were not, so while new LNER units were built to replace all the stock then in use, the replacement cars were moved on to the newly electrified South Shields line, whose commissioning in 1938 coincided with the arrival of the new LNER stock.
-In turn, this meant the replacement cars were life-expired in the 1950s, when what was standard electric stock of the time, to the Southern Region pattern with separate compartments, quite different (and to some extent inappropriate) with what had existed before was built.
+When the original cars were life-expired in the 1930s, the replacement cars of 1920–22 were not, so while new LNER units were built to replace all the stock then in use, the 1920–22 cars were moved on to the newly electrified South Shields line, whose commissioning in 1938 coincided with the arrival of the new LNER stock.
+In turn, this meant the 1920–22 cars were life-expired in the 1950s, when what was standard electric stock of the time, to the Southern Region pattern with separate compartments, quite different (and to some extent inappropriate) with what had existed before was built.
 In the early 1960s, the ability to redeploy this quite recent stock to the Southern Region was a significant part of the decision to de-electrify the South Shields line, which they had been principally employed on, leaving the north side lines to run on with the LNER units until they too were life expired some years later and the electric system was closed down.